main1479/monsters-rolodex/README.md

 # Monsters Rolodex (React Fun Project)

-I'm Learning react and this project is build for learning perpose.
+I'm Learning react and this project is built for learning purposes.

 ## Screenshots